google/santa-tracker-android/README.md

 Alternatively, import the source code into Android Studio (File, Import Project).

 ## License
-All image and audio files (including *.png, *.jpg, *.svg, *.mp3, *.wav and *.ogg) are licensed under the CC-BY-NC license.
+All image and audio files (including *.png, *.jpg, *.svg, *.mp3, *.wav and *.ogg) are licensed under the CC-BY license.
 All other files are licensed under the Apache 2 license.
 See the LICENSE file for details.